Sabeel-Hamood/FTTell/README.md

 - <b>The development of the frontend is based on React, CSS and JavaScript. </b>

 <h2>Implementation Of The Backend</h2>
-- <b>The development of the backend is based on Python, Node.js and JavaScript. </b>
+- <b>The development of the backend is based on Python and JavaScript.</b>

 - <b>The development of the backend is based on Python and JavaScript. </b>
 <br></br>
 - <b>Running on Node.js, Express and MongoDB </b>